 The 6-inch Micro has 8/16Ω options and hopes for 16-24m² room at again 6-30wpc.
 Rudy recommends a 2.5-3.2m distance between them.
 A ferrite or neodymium pair weighs 44kg with its packaging or 64kg in the field-coil version.
 Its F3 is 35Hz.
 The 8-inch Mega reviewed today goes to 30Hz and is meant for 20-32m² rooms and again 6-30wpc.
 Rudy sees a 2.7-3.5m speaker distance and the shopper looks at 60kg/pr or 85kg for the field coils.
 Still on the R&D books are the 10-inch Giga and 12-inch Terra models.
 Talk about ambitious!

 In the flat-packed versions—glued-up samples above—a pair of Pico monitors with packaging weighs 13.2kg, the floorstander 20kg.
 The Nano kit hits 27kg, Micro 35.8kg and Mega 48.5kg.
 Now we've got the big picture and the closeup.
 Technical-minded DIYers can still pursue Rudy for a full breakdown of each driver's specs.
 To the average reader, those would be gibberish so we won't do it here.
 What we will do by way of anticipation is revisit a key word Rudy used to describe his fascination with widebanders.
 Raw.
-That word can stand in for a range of qualities like uncensored so brutally honest; intense; immediate; ultra direct.
+That word can stand in for a range of qualities.
+Uncensored so brutally honest.
+Coarse.
+Intense.
+Immediate.
+Raggedness.
+Ultra direct.
 It's not about prettifying sounds or measurements.
 It's not about perfect linearity.
 It's about just enough linearity to not disturb or distract us from the headline act of rawness.
-It's not about extreme bandwidth either.
-While on that score today's 8-incher makes very little apologies on paper, as diameters and cabs shrink, bass reach diminishes.
+It's not about extreme bandwidth.
+While today's 8-incher makes very little apologies on paper, as diameters and cabs shrink, bass reach diminishes.
 That's obvious.
-It simply bears mention when it speaks to the same mind set where 'sufficient' is good enough on certain fronts as long as the most important quality remains as potent as possible.
-In this setup, detractors will instantly call out a lack of balance.
-Aficionados will retort with a riff on the famous Duke Ellington lyrics "it don't mean a thing if it ain't got that swing" where swing "was Harlem for rhythm".
+It simply bears mention when it speaks to the same mind set.
+'Sufficient' is good enough on certain fronts as long as the most important quality remains as potent as possible.
+Here detractors call out lack of balance.
+Aficionados retort with a riff on the famous Duke Ellington lyrics "it don't mean a thing if it ain't got that swing".
 If your core playback button matches Rudy's, none of it means a thing if it ain't got that rawness.
 In anticipation of Mega Neodymium's arrival, that seemed a fair statement.
-The obvious question was, how much linearity had Rudy sacrificed at his altar to rawness?
-Would my ears agree with his tit-for-tat bargain or consider it a cheap trick of sorts?
+The obvious question was, how much linearity or smoothness had Rudy sacrificed at his altar to rawness?
+Would my ears agree with his or consider it all a cheap trick?
+In these leagues, $1'350/pr prior to shipping certainly is its own trick—just not a deception—and an affordable one if the sonic reality matches these promises.

 … to be continued when the slow freight from Indonesia hits Irish shores…